Abab-bk/GameTemplate/Doc/Usage.md

 ## MyGameTemplate

+## Skip StarMenu or BootSplash

+If u want to skip start menu on run game, add argument: --SkipStartMenu.

+If u want to skip boot splash on run game, add argument: --SkipBootSplash.

 ## Theory

 In my game template, you should keep "one scene", so, no "Scene Manager" or something like it.